tombh/super-glass-lsp/README.md

 ## Editor Setups

-Because this is a generic language server, the filetype/language that the server applies varies depending on the config you've setup.
+Because this is a generic language server, the filetype/language that the server applies to varies depending on the config you've setup.
 It would be a bad idea for a generic language server to tell an editor that it wants to connect with every possible filetype/language (although this can be enabled on a per tool basis with the `language_ids: ["*"]` setting).
-Instead it is better that you manually inform your editor which filetypes/languages this generic server should be enabled for.
+Instead, it is better that you manually inform your editor which filetypes/languages this generic server should be enabled for.
 How that is done is unique to each editor's config, I've tried to include examples for each one.

 <details>
 <summary>Neovim Lua (vanilla Neovim without `lspconfig`)</summary>